WarwickCyberSoc/goosectf-2026/LSB/README.md

 Hedley

 # Overview
- A message hidden in an image using Least Significant Steganography
+ A message hidden in an image using Least Significant Bit Steganography

 # Description
 I heard that Peter and our VP Oscar have been sending each other secret messages hidden in images.
 Here is one I intercepted, can you help me decode the message?